Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Autoencoder**: An unsupervised neural network that learns to compress and decompress data without human intervention.
 - **Automatic Translation**: The use of neural networks to translate text between different languages.
 - **Average-Pooling**: Computes the average value within a region of the image.
+- **Autoregression**: In an autoregressive model, the output generated in a given step is used as input for the next step.
+This creates a **sequential dependency**.
 - **Backpropagation**: An algorithm that optimizes **weights** and **biases** by correcting the model’s errors.
 - **BatchNormalization (Normalization)**: Technique that improves training stability and speed by **normalizing the output of layers to have a mean of zero** and a variance of one, applied during both training and inference.
 - **Batch Size**: Number of samples processed by the model in a single training step.